Codeinwp/otter-blocks-qa-templates/readme.md

 qaOtter.addQuery({ blocks: { include: ['flip'] } }).build().run()
 ```

-Insert all defined blocks in `blocks\index.json`.
+Insert all defined blocks from `blocks\index.json`.
 ```
 qaOtter.addQuery({}).build().run()
 ```

-:info: The Query Engine can be used without the extension.
+:information_source: The Query Engine can be used without the extension.
 Just run the code from `queryEngine.js` in the Console. *You also use [Snippets](https://developer.chrome.com/docs/devtools/javascript/snippets/).*